-For instance, Uber is one of those companies that had a huge PR crisis and big questions were asked of their credibility a lot in recent years.
+For instance, Uber is one of those companies.
+That had a huge PR crisis and many big questions were asked about their credibility in recent years.
 There were concerns of sexual harassment and a gender bias against women by top management.
 There also happened to be a movement fueled by taxi drivers in a hashtag labeled #deleteUber that saw over 200,000 users delete the application and install the rival Lyft app.
-Even worse a legal battle between Uber and its investor Google led to more bad press for Uber.
+Even worse, a legal battle between Uber and its investor Google led to more bad press for Uber.
 In fact, Business Insider has documented the Uber in Crisis series with all the bad things that went wrong for the startup in 2017.

-However, Uber also had big name investors like Jeff Bezos, Chris Sacca, Garrett Camp, Matt Cohler, and Google that had put hundreds of millions of dollars into the company.
+However, Uber also had big-name investors like Jeff Bezos, Chris Sacca, Garrett Camp, Matt Cohler, and Google that had put hundreds of millions of dollars into the company.
 To fail was just not an option, no matter what.
-Despite the bad press, it still commands the largest market in the online taxi-hailing business in the United States.
-The question we are asking is, does your startup have the money to tide you over during a crisis, no matter what” kind of money?
+Despite the bad press, Uber still commands the largest market in the online taxi-hailing business in the United States.
+The question we are asking is, does your startup have the money to tide you over during a crisis, no matter what?
 99% of startups don’t.

 1. Plan for a Crisis in Advance

 With advance planning, you will have pre-approved responses for the media, social media, and any other outlets.
 This will mostly help you to stay in control of things, not to eliminate the entire crisis.
 You can avoid a lot of the negative consequences by saying the right things at the right time whenever a PR crisis breaks.

-Additionally, in this age of entire companies being based on the internet, it is important to have a plan for any structures that might fail in the event of negative media attention.
+Additionally, in this age of the internet.
+It is important to have a plan for any structures that might fail in the event of negative media attention.